JonDum/AS3-Global-Object/README.md

 	// We highly recommend using dollar sign as a shorthand for accessing Global Object! public var $:Global = Global.getInstance();

+### Weak References

+AS3 Global Object uses weak references for storing data.
+This means that if the only pointer to your data is from within Global Object it is eligible for garbage collection.
+As of v2.1 you can turn this feature off by passing 'false' in the Global Object constructor:

+	public var $:Global = Global.getInstance(false);

 ### Instantiating Global Object

 `Assuming: Test.as`